 Highlights of ongoing projects initiated by staff of the Population and Health RFA.

-The Young motherhood project in the North-West province
+The Young Motherhood project in North West

-Correlates of Knowledge of HIV/AIDS Prevention, Attitudes and Beliefs among North West University Students
+Correlates of Knowledge of HIV/AIDS Prevention, Attitudes and Beliefs among North-West University Students

 The Role of Spirituality and Religion in Positive Youth Behavioural Outcomes in Contemporary Society